model-checking/kani-verifier-blog/_posts/2022-12-21-easily-verify-your-rust-in-ci-with-kani.md

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/kani-in-s2n-quic-ci.png" alt="s2n-quic CI report showing both tests and Kani proofs verified on a pull request" />

-To get the latest version, visit the [Kani Verifier action](https://github.com/marketplace/actions/kani-rust-verifier) on the marketplace, and click on the green “Use Latest Version” button, which will give you a yaml snippet you can paste into your `.yml` file.
+To get the latest version, visit the [Kani Verifier action](https://github.com/marketplace/actions/kani-rust-verifier) on the marketplace, and click on the green "Use Latest Version" button, which will give you a yaml snippet you can paste into your `.yml` file.
 <img src="{{site.baseurl | prepend: site.url}}/assets/images/kani-verifier-action.png" alt="A list of tests and checks run on a pull request as part of continuous integration, with all checks required and passing" />

 For example, for Kani 0.17, your `kani-ci.yml` file might look like this: